eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/architecture-services-connectivity.md

  You can communicate with your connected things/twins over those connections via [Ditto Protocol] messages.
 The connectivity service supports varying transport protocols, which are bound to the [Ditto Protocol] via specific [Protocol Bindings].

+If you don't have the option to transform your payload to a [Ditto Protocol Message] on the client-side, the connectivity service offers a flexible and customizable [payload mapping] on top.

 ## Model